+The Agora Excavations Conservation Laboratory of the American School of Classical Studies at Athens is offering two Archaeological Conservation Internships for the 2024 summer excavation season.
 The Conservation Laboratory functions as an integral part of the American School of Classical Studies at Athens' Agora Excavations.
 Its aim is to support the excavations by providing services that contribute to the study and understanding of the site.

 Internships may vary in length from 6 to 8 weeks and are undertaken from early June to early August.
 Applicants should indicate in their application their approximate preferred dates within this time frame.
-Two referees are requested to write letters of recommendation for each applicant.
-All applications should be submitted by 20 December 2018 and all references should be postmarked by 20 December 2018 and mailed to the address below: